Skip to main content

 get_current_user

-Retrieve details about the currently authenticated user from the Octopus Deploy API to verify identity and access permissions.
+Retrieve details of the currently authenticated user to verify identity and permissions in Octopus Deploy.

 Instructions